Denise Crosby: Star Trek

 In 1987, Crosby was cast in the role of Tasha Yar for the much-publicized return of Star Trek to television in the syndicated series Star Trek: The Next Generation.
-She had been chosen to play Counselor Deanna Troi before Gene Roddenberry switched the roles that Marina Sirtis and she had originally been given.
+She had been chosen to play Counselor Deanna Troi before Gene Roddenberry switched the role to Marina Sirtis.
 Initially one of the top-billed characters and featured prominently in episodes such as "The Naked Now" and "Code of Honor", the role of Tasha gradually moved into the background as other members of the ensemble cast became a greater focus of the series.
 Crosby reportedly grew disillusioned with her role because of its "Uhura-like" status: "I was struggling with not being able to do much with the character.
 I had all these ideas and couldn't do them.
 I was just stage dressing."
 Ultimately, Crosby decided to leave the show.
 Her character was killed by the alien creature Armus during the episode "Skin of Evil".
 She had appeared in 22 episodes when she left.

 In later years, Crosby approached the TNG production team with the idea of reprising her role of Tasha Yar.
 This came to be in season-three's "Yesterday's Enterprise", in which an alternate timeline is created after the USS Enterprise-C, the predecessor to TNG's USS Enterprise-D, comes forward 22 years in time, just before it was to be destroyed.
 Yar joined the Enterprise-C before it returned to its own time to restore the original timeline.
 During the documentary Trekkies, Crosby commented that her Tasha Yar character had to die to get "the best episodes".

-Crosby also guest-starred in several other TNG episodes, including "Redemption" and "Unification" as Romulan Commander Sela, the half-human, half-Romulan daughter of Tasha Yar, who had been taken prisoner in the past while on board the Enterprise-C. Crosby later reprised the role in the Star Trek: Armada video game, and played Tasha again in the series finale, "All Good Things...", in which Captain Picard is moving back and forth through time, and encounters Tasha during the events just prior to the pilot episode.
+Crosby also guest-starred in several other TNG episodes, including "Redemption" and "Unification" as Romulan Commander Sela, the half-human, half-Romulan daughter of Tasha Yar, who had been taken prisoner in the past while on board the Enterprise-C. Crosby later reprised the role in the Star Trek: Armada video game and played Tasha again in the series finale, "All Good Things...", in which Captain Picard is moving back and forth through time and encounters Tasha during the events just prior to the pilot episode.